vastlimits/uberAgent-ESA-Sysmon-Converter/README.md

 Further information at [Syntax](#syntax)

 ### After converting
-After the converter has run successfully, 2 files are created in the output directory, depending on the rules.
+After the converter has run successfully, two files are created in the output directory, depending on the rules.

  1. `uberAgent-eventdata-filter-converted.conf`
  2. `uberAgent-ESA-am-converted.conf`